samuelstroschein/bromb/README.md

 ### 2. Create a project

-**Simple:** Create a project at [bromb.co](https://app.bromb.co/) (it's free).

-**Advanced:** Self-host an endpoint as described in [this repository](https://github.com/samuelstroschein/bromb-endpoint).
+Self-host an endpoint as described in [this repository](https://github.com/samuelstroschein/bromb-endpoint).

 ### 3. Trigger the widget

 The bromb widget is triggered by clicking on a link on your site which follows the following schema `https://submission.bromb.co/<your organization name>/<your project name>`.
-We'll call that link [the trigger link](https://bromb.helpkit.so/Good-To-Know/wQs4WXa7Psb8rqWepyQJxe/Trigger-Links/tcdx5kdjtBexrDJrpGWYdC).
+We'll call that link the trigger link.

 #### Code